ChaseAlll/P2/README.md

  * Rightclick on the application
  * Select _Edit Layout..._
    * _This will open a window to configure the layout of the application_
+ * Click the plus to add a feature
  ![layout](https://github.com/ChaseAlll/P2/blob/main/P2_pictures/layout.png)
  * Click the Controllers Button
    * _This will open a small window containing the general controller configuration options_